jimmcguffinus/myvisionscenarios/cursor.progress.md

 5. **Persistent Caching**: Even with proper headers, aggressive caching at multiple levels (CDN, browser, service worker) may require a completely different UI to confirm cache invalidation.

+6. **TypeScript Configuration**: Removing React imports without having the proper `jsx: "react-jsx"` setting in TypeScript configuration can cause build errors.
+This is because modern React no longer requires explicit imports when using this compiler option.

 These changes should ensure that:
 - All CSS is properly processed by Tailwind
 - Critical UI classes aren't purged during optimization